UniversityOfHelsinkiCS/oodikone/README.md

 ## ❓FAQ

+### How to install a new package

+Install the package locally to the relevant service with `npm install`.
+Follow with `npm ci:docker`.
+The application running inside container uses your host-mounted package-lock.
+Therefore when making any changes to packages do them first locally, followed by `npm ci` in container.
+Avoid running `npm install` inside docker containers.
+Our docker images run as non-root, and cannot write on the host mounted package-lock files (without sudo'ing and changing back the permissions later).
+The CLI has an option to clear all node_modules should the need arise.

-### Modules are missing after updating package.json
+### Modules are missing after an update to package.json

-You should always install the dependencies **inside** the container to have the application **inside** the container access them.
-Module might be missing for example when someone else installs a new library and you only pull the changes in package.json.
-Prefer `npm run ci:docker` or `npm run install:docker`, which also fix `node_modules` ownership for the non-root runtime user.
-If you run installs manually, use root inside the container and restore ownership afterwards (`chown -R 1001:0 node_modules`) to avoid permission issues.
+Module might be missing for example when someone else installs a new library and you only pull the changes in the package files, without installing the acual packages.
+In this case run `npm ci:both`.

 ### Study guidance groups don't work on my machine